 A key part of the mortgage process — closings — has become trickier as in-person closings have come to a halt in many states with stay-at-home orders.
 Here’s how some lenders are responding to ensure transactions are closed.

 - Online notary signings.
 In states where you can’t sign in person, an online notarization may be possible.
 There may be extra steps you have to take to verify your identity depending on the state you live in.
-For example, the state of Illinois implemented a new policy permitting remote notarizations using audio visual communications.
+For example, the state of Illinois implemented a new policy permitting remote notarizations using audio-visual communications.

 - Power of attorney signings.
-As of April 7, borrowers needing help managing financial responsibilities due to circumstances such as illness or extended work hours may choose someone to sign on their behalf with a power of attorney.
+As of April 7, borrowers that need help managing financial responsibilities due to circumstances such as illness or extended work hours may choose someone to sign on their behalf with a power of attorney.
 An internet video or phone conference may be used to ensure the borrower understands the terms of the loan.

 What to do if you can’t make your mortgage payments